Christchurch mosque shootings: Tarrant's arrest

+Tarrant later admitted that when he was arrested, he was on his way to attack a mosque in Ashburton, 90 km southwest of Christchurch.
+He also told the police that there were "nine more shooters", and that there were "like-minded" people in Dunedin, Invercargill, and Ashburton, but when interviewed later, he confirmed that he had acted alone.

 Legal proceedings

 Arraignment

 Tarrant appeared in the Christchurch District Court on 16 March, where he was charged with one count of murder.
-The judge ordered the courtroom closed to the public except for accredited media and allowed the accused to be filmed and photographed on the condition that Tarrant's face be pixellated.
+The judge ordered the courtroom closed to the public except for accredited media and allowed the accused to be filmed and photographed on the condition that Tarrant's face be pixelated.
 In court, Tarrant smiled at reporters and made an inverted OK gesture below his waist, said to be a "white power" sign.

 The case was transferred to the High Court, and Tarrant was remanded in custody as his lawyer did not seek bail.
 He was subsequently transferred to the country's only maximum-security unit at Auckland Prison.
-He lodged a formal complaint regarding his prison conditions, on the grounds that he has no access to newspapers, television, Internet, visitors, or phone calls.
-On 4 April, police announced they had increased the total number of charges to 89, 50 for murder and 39 for attempted murder, with other charges still under consideration.
-At the next hearing on 5 April, Tarrant was ordered by the judge to undergo a psychiatric assessment of his mental fitness to stand trial.
+Tarrant lodged a formal complaint regarding his prison conditions, on the grounds that he had no access to newspapers, television, Internet, visitors, or phone calls.
+Corrections said Tarrant was being held in accordance with the law and Tarrant later dropped the complaint.
+On 4 April 2019, police announced they had increased the total number of charges to 89, 50 for murder and 39 for attempted murder, with other charges still under consideration.
+At the next hearing on 5 April 2019, Tarrant was ordered by the judge to undergo a psychiatric assessment of his mental fitness to stand trial.

 On 20 May, a new charge of engaging in a terrorist act was laid against Tarrant under the Terrorism Suppression Act 2002.
 One murder charge and one attempted murder charge were also added, bringing the total to 51 and 40, respectively.